Addons

 • $LDAP_DC: The domain component of the ldap instance

 It is a good practice to store the config of the service in the /root/[NAME] directory, for example the docker-compose.yml file.
 The addon detection is based on the existence of this folder.
-Also it will be easier for system administrators to find the config of the service in the future.
+For example even patches are not run, if this folder /root/[NAME] does not exist.
+And it will be easier for system administrators to find the config of the service in the future.
 Also you have to mind adding an entry to the /etc/caddy/Caddyfile to make the service accessible.

 The current working directory is the root directory of the addon.
 It may be at /usr/share/linux-arbeitsplatz/unix/unix_scripts/addons/[NAME].
 Please do not use cd in all your scripts, because it could lead to unexpected behavior.
 At least if you are using them, make sure to run cd - at the end.